Countertop refinishing is a way for you to preserve your current countertop by surfacing them with liquid bonding

 Since the fumes are noxious, counters are surfaced with the door closed and strong fans sucking the odors outside.

 It can take up to six weeks to have new countertops installed, dependent on the availability of materials.
 Countertops also need to be fabricated.
 Once materials are received, the actual replacement process only takes a day or two.

-Countertop refinishers tend to be available sooner since they do not have to wait for base materials.
+Countertop refinishing generally has a shorter timeline since refinishers do not have to wait for base materials.

 Special care must be taken to preserve refinished counters, such as religiously using cutting boards and hot pads, avoiding abrasive cleaners, and mopping up acidic liquids as soon as they hit the surface.